Key Takeaways

 Existing Registered Taxpayers

 File Form GST CMP-02 on the GST portal before March 31 of the financial year preceding the year in which you want to avail the scheme.
-For example, to be a composition dealer from FY 2026-27, you must file CMP-02 by March 31, 2026.
+To be a composition dealer from FY 2026-27, file CMP-02 by March 31, 2026.

 The portal blocks the opt-in link once the new financial year starts.
 You cannot switch mid-year.